Azure/azure-functions-durable-python/docs/openai_agents/getting-started.md

 pip install -r requirements.txt
 ```

-> Compatibility note: This integration has been tested with the exact OpenAI package versions defined in the sample app at `samples-v2/openai_agents/requirements.txt` (currently `openai==1.107.3` and `openai-agents==0.3.0`).
-The OpenAI ecosystem evolves quickly and newer releases may introduce breaking changes.
-If you encounter unexpected errors, try pinning to those specific versions first to verify whether the issue is due to a version mismatch before filing an issue.
+> Compatibility note: This integration is validated with the exact OpenAI package versions pinned in the sample app at `samples-v2/openai_agents/requirements.txt` (currently `openai==1.107.3` and `openai-agents==0.3.0`).
+The OpenAI ecosystem evolves quickly; if you hit unexpected issues, first pin to these versions to rule out a version mismatch before filing an issue.

 ### Configuring Durable Task Scheduler Backend